adamjkeller/apprunner-vpc-connector-demo/README.md

    Choosing where to run your container (Fargate, EC2, ECS Anywhere), logging configurations, volumes, IAM roles to attach, etc.
 2. Within the task definition, define the containers that will run when the task is launched.
    Here is where I configure container specific requirements, which in this instance is only to define the port that my container exposes and which container image to use.
 You can see in the code below that we are using the `ContainerImage` construct and taking advantage of the `fromAsset` method which will locate the Dockerfile and the CDK will build the image on our behalf and create/push to an ECR repo.
 There are additional flags that we can pass here, for more information check out the [documentation](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecs.ContainerDefinition.html).
 3. Determine how you want to launch your container: As a long running service, ad hoc, or as a part of some other orchestration like AWS Step Functions.
-In this case, we want ECS to ensure that the container is always running to serve traffic so we are creating an ECS Service to ensure the desired state is always met.
+In this case, we want ECS to ensure that the container is always running to serve traffic so we are creating an ECS Service.

 The above flow is how we are defining and running our private ECS service, which is going to run in the private subnets of the VPC.
 Additionally, notice that when we create the service we define the name of the service under `cloudMapOptions`.